-- Approval of Minutes of September 22, 2009. - DIRECTOR'S REPORT (if necessary).

-EXECUTIVE SESSION - Arizona Department of Administration/Arizona Department of Corrections - Review of Request for Information for a State Prison Concession Agreement per A.R.S. § 38-431.03A2.

-- 1. ARIZONA GAME AND FISH DEPARTMENT- Review of FY 2010 Building Renewal Allocation Plan and Ben Avery Shooting Facility Improvements and Consider Approval of Appropriations Transfers. - 2.
+- Call to Order - Approval of Minutes of September 22, 2009. - DIRECTOR'S REPORT (if necessary). - EXECUTIVE SESSION Arizona Department of Administration/Arizona Department of Corrections Review of Request for Information for a State Prison Concession Agreement per A.R.S. § 38-431.03A2. - ARIZONA GAME AND FISH DEPARTMENT Review of FY 2010 Building Renewal Allocation Plan and Ben Avery Shooting Facility Improvements and Consider Approval of Appropriations Transfers. - 2.
 ARIZONA DEPARTMENT OF TRANSPORTATION Review of FY 2010 Building Renewal Allocation Plan. - 3.
 SCHOOL FACILITIES BOARD Review of FY 2010 New School Construction Report.